WangShanyue/wangshanyue.github.io/_pages/about.md

           <source src="../images/Staback_Demo.mp4" type="video/mp4">
       </video>
   </div>

-   - **Wide-Range Passive Universal Sensing Platform**: Utilizing MOSFET transistors combined with an ultra-low-power square wave reference circuit to establish a stable relationship between RF signal parameters and sensor voltage.
-The prototype operates within 30 µW, with an average measurement error of less than 3%.
-   - **Passive Image Signal Transmission**: Incorporating Vision Transformer-based image reconstruction algorithms to reduce transmission load by 70%.
-   - **Robust Sensing Platform Based on Ambient WiFi Backscatter**: To mitigate low-frequency interference caused by drastic signal amplitude variations during tag movement, an energy balancing and dynamic demodulation algorithm is proposed, reducing the BER by 0.38.
-   - **Robust Sensing Platform Based on Ambient WiFi Backscatter**: Restores the original frequency band using WiFi pilot signals for single-receiver demodulation and recovers corrupted signals by detecting interference-free subcarriers, reducing FER by up to 50%.

 AWARDS
 ======
 - **First-Class Academic Scholarship**, University of Science and Technology of China (USTC), 2020, 2024